 Once you have an oscilloscope, there are basic things you need to do to set it up and begin using it.
-This chapter briefly describes these things.
+This chapter briefly describes how to use an oscilloscope.
 In particular, proper grounding is very important for safety reasons; not just for yourself but also for the integrated circuits (ICs) you are testing.
-Setting oscilloscope controls, calibrating the oscilloscope, connecting probes, and compensating the probes are also described, along with basic oscilloscope measurement techniques.
+Setting oscilloscope controls, calibrating the oscilloscope, connecting oscilloscope probes, and compensating the probes are also described, along with basic oscilloscope measurement techniques.

 Proper grounding is an important step when you set up to take measurements or work on a circuit: